Q: I’ve never taken a dance class in my life, can I still come?

 Q: Does your organization have performance groups for hire?

 A: Currently we do not have a performing group available.
 However you may reach out to the Huntsville Swing Dance Society, their organization may be able to secure a group for your needs.

 Q: What are some good swing songs to practice dancing to?

-A: Everyone has their own favorites, but here are just a few of ours to get you started collecting some music of your own!
+A: Everyone has their own favorites, but here are just a few of our favorite albums to get you started collecting some music of your own!

-For a more complete playlist, check out this great practice list that Christian and Jenny put together HERE.
+For an online Spotify playlist, check out this great practice list that dancers Christian and Jenny put together HERE.